replit/kaboom/doc/26-add-level.md

 	pos: vec2(100, 200),
   ```

-For each symbol, we will map it to its corresponding character and also add the different components to determine how the sprite would function.
-These components include: the `area()`, which will enable collision detection; `body()`, which gives the sprite ability to respond to gravity, `origin()`, for the position, and `solid()` so that other objects cannot move past it.
+We will map each symbol to its corresponding character and add the different components to determine how the sprite will function.
+These components include: the `area()`, which will enable collision detection; `body()`, which gives the sprite ability to respond to gravity; `origin()`, for the position; and `solid()`, so that other objects cannot move past it.

 ```javascript
 	"@": () => [